Transfer Ownership of Google Drive Files Owned by Someone Who Left U-M

 The individual still has access to their Google account

-The departing individual may still have access to their Google account if they are a U-M alum or retiree (who keep their Google accounts when they leave) or have other remaining roles which grant them access to their account (such as a sponsorship in a different unit).
+The departing individual may still have access to their Google account if they are a U-M alum or retiree (who keep their Google accounts when they leave) or have other remaining roles that grant them access to their account (such as a sponsorship in a different unit).

 If this is the case, the best course of action is to ask your department/unit to reach out to the individual who owns the files and request that they transfer ownership themselves.